My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 prices but there are some that are more eclectic

-Apollonos) that sell antiques, hand painted
+than others that sell antiques, or actual hand painted

-But if you wander around the Plaka you will find
+icons, wood carvings and paintings.If you wander around the Plaka you will find

 shops have amazing postcards that you can send